 - Lecture Hours:

 - Lab Hours:

 - Special Fee:

 Includes a variety of differential equations and their solutions, with emphasis on applied problems in engineering and physics.
 Differential equations software will be used.
 Students communicate results in oral and written form.
 Graphing calculator required.
 TI-89 Titanium or Casio Classpad 330 recommended.
-Prerequisites: MTH 253 and its prerequisite requirements.
 Audit Available.